Westmoreland Mall: Anchor stores

 Currently, Westmoreland Mall features two major department stores including JCPenney and Macy's, who own their own buildings and operate at the mall under long-term ground leases.
-Three junior anchor stores also occupy the mall under long-term leases, including Swedish retailer H&M on the upper level near Center Court, Macy's Home on the lower level adjacent to Macy's, and Old Navy, located near Sears on the lower level.
+Three junior anchor stores also occupy the mall under long-term leases, including Swedish retailer H&M on the upper level near Center Court, Macy's Home on the lower level adjacent to Macy's, and Old Navy, located near the former Sears on the lower level.
 In addition, Live!
 Casino Pittsburgh serves as the mall's third anchor.

 Sears, Roebuck and Co. originally operated a store along North Main Street in Downtown Greensburg.
 In the 1960s, Sears would relocate east of town to the site of what is now the Davis Center.
 A freestanding auto service center, now AAMCO Transmissions, was also built adjacent to the main store.
 At the time of the mall's development, the new Sears store would be twice as large as its predecessor, and offer a larger selection of merchandise on two levels.
 On December 28, 2018, it was announced that Sears would be closing as part of a plan to close 80 stores nationwide.
 The store closed on March 17, 2019.
+On February 20, 2024, Dick's Sporting Goods signed a lease with Transformco Properties for future use of the two-level space, according to the company's website.
+Terms of the lease were not revealed.